 These tests are a screen for consumptive coagulopathy of any sort.
 One needs to exclude this in the critical care environment, particularly if there are risk factors for DIC.
 The college will usually give you some of these, eg. in Question 27 from the second paper of 2015 the patient is in severe septic shock and MOSF.

 This will exclude causes such as B12 deficiency and alcoholism (which produces macrocytosis).
-It may also reveal pancytopenia, which then makes one wonder what might be the cause of the death of all three lineages.

 The specific screen investigates the possibility of HITTS type 2, the nasty one where plateelt count may drop to nil and which is related to the generation fo an antibody to the complex of platelet factor 4 and heparin.
 When the HIT antibody binds to this complex, it causes platelet activation and aggregation, and so there is a tendency towards clotting (because all the platelets are activates) as well as a simultaneous tendency towards bleeding (as there is a destruction of antibody-coated platelets in the reticuloendothelial system.
 This combined clotty-bleedy derangement of haemostasis is precisely what is described in Question 27 from the second paper of 2015, where the patient is horribly thrombocytopenic and yet keeps clagging the CRRT filters.